wuyaning3288/wuyaning3288/README.md

 > Applications of MPI and spark.
 >
 ### ☀️ [Competitions and Theses](https://github.com/wuyaning3288/Competitions_and_Theses)
-> Applications of MPI and spark.
+> Previous codes for Kaggle and Tianchi competitions
 ---

 ## ✨ Fun Fact